-“As an entrepreneur, we are always searching for that miracle solution,” he says.
-However, the solution is often in the small problems of everyday life.
+“As an entrepreneur, you’re often wrongheadedly searching for the miracle solution,” he emphasizes.
+“But instead what’s often needed is something to solve people’s little everyday problems.
 You have to listen to the market.
-When you create something that is too innovative, you're wasting your time explaining it, not selling it.”
+When you create a product that’s too innovative, you spend more time explaining it to people than you do selling it.”

 Discover GSOFT : Launching a business to revolutionize the workplace

-A strong presence on social networks and on specialized websites, the maintenance of a blog, a help forum and a newsletter also help to position the company as an expert in the management of long distance connections.
+A notable presence on social media and specialized websites, a blog, a help forum and a newsletter also all contribute to positioning the company as an expert in remote connection management.

 WANT TO LEARN MORE?